mamalovesyou/cofilmai-challenge/README.md

 - Update api code to generate a `openapi/api.cofilmai.yaml` file using FastAPI
 - Uncomment swagger-ui service in the `docker-compose.yml` and make sure your swagger-ui is running properly
-- Fetch and store trending posts from TikTok  by country
+- Fetch and store trends by country
   1. Create a free account here https://serpapi.com/ and fetch google trends by country
-  2. Create an endpoint that list and save trends for a given keyword (Create a Trends model to store trends
+  2. Create an endpoint that list and save trends for a given keyword (Create a Trends model to store trends)
   3. Make trends unique to a user
   4. Create a hastag for each trends and list those hastags for each user (for instance if a trend is real estate, create #realestate)
   5. Add a search endpoint to search trending hashtags